 - Jack and Beverly Smart

-Texas Family Code guidelines are designed to ensure that child support payments are fair and meet the child’s needs while considering the financial ability of the paying parent.
+Texas Family Code guidelines are designed to ensure that child support payments are fair and meet the child’s needs while considering the paying parent’s financial ability.
 The process considers various factors, including the parent’s income, the number of children, and any special needs of the child.

 Here’s a step-by-step overview of how child support is calculated in Texas.